Kassiano Soares

-Kassiano Soares Mendonca (born 24 April 1995) is a Brazilian footballer who plays as a midfielder for Cape Town Spurs.
+Kassiano Soares Mendonca (born 24 April 1995) is a Brazilian professional footballer who plays as a midfielder.

 Career

 Before the 2014 season, Soares was sent on loan to Finnish side MYPA from Fluminense in Brazil, where he made 10 appearances and scored 0 goals and suffered a thigh injury.
-On 12 February 2014, he debuted for MYPA during a 3-0 win over KuPs.
+On 12 February 2014, he debuted for MYPA during a 3–0 win over KuPs.
 After that, Soares was sent on loan to Slovak third division club FC ŠTK 1914 Šamorín.

 In 2018, he signed for Qormi in the Maltese top flight, where he claimed the football was "very tactical".

 Before the 2020 season, Soares signed for Thai second division team Ranong United.

-Before the second half of 2020/21, he signed for Cape Town Spurs in the South African second division.
+Before the second half of 2020–21, he signed for Cape Town Spurs in the South African second division.